 Sergio Goycochea No longer keeps goal for Argentina.
 After all, the legendary keeper’s routine for facing penalties – which, until the final of Italy 1990, was remarkably successful - involved him hitch up his shorts and urinating on the pitch.

-Carlos Bilardo ex Argentina coach, relied on a lucky tie he wore throughout the 1986 and 1990 world cup final tournaments.
+Carlos Bilardo The great ex Argentina coach, relied on a lucky tie he wore throughout the 1986 and 1990 world cup final tournaments.